 In particular, a common approach for sandbox analysis is hooking.
 That presence of a hook (the injected user-mode or kernel-level driver that monitors and intercepts API calls and other malware activity) gives malware the opportunity to disable analysis.

-Some sandbox analyzers, particularly those using a hooking-based approach, take shortcuts and compromises for the sake of efficiency in determining what activity is monitored.
+Some malware sandboxes, particularly those using a hooking-based approach, take shortcuts and compromises for the sake of efficiency in determining what activity is monitored.
 This can leave blind spots.

-VMRay’s agentless hypervisor-based approach accommodates all these scenarios.
+VMRay’s technology accommodates all these scenarios.
 When used in conjunction with using real-world VM images as the target analysis machines, VMRay Analyzer will give full visibility into malware activity, regardless of attempts by the malware to obfuscate its intentions.